Arena-Rosnav/arena-rosnav/utils/map_generator/README.md

 ### 1. TaskMode | "/request_new_map" | MapGeneratorNode

-- When the maximum number of episodes per map is reached, the TaskMode class sends a "/request_new_map" message to the MapGeneratorNode class to request a new map on reset.
+- When the maximum number of episodes per map is reached, the a task mode instance sends a "/request_new_map" message to the MapGeneratorNode to request a new map on reset.
+Meanwhile, the simulation is paused.

 ### 2. MapGeneratorNode | "/map" | FlatlandNode

-- The MapGeneratorNode class generates a grid map using a specified algorithm, saves it as a PNG file in the "dynamic_map" folder, and sends it to the FlatlandNode class, updating the underlying (static) map.
+- The MapGeneratorNode class generates a grid map using the specified algorithm, saves it as a PNG file in the "dynamic_map" folder, and sends it to Flatland, updating the underlying (static) map.

-### 3. MapGeneratorNode | "/map" | MapDistanceNode
+### 2. MapGeneratorNode | "/map" | MapDistanceNode

-- The MapGeneratorNode class triggers the replacement of the old distance map with the new map in the MapDistanceNode class when a new map is generated.
+- The MapGeneratorNode class triggers the update of the old distance map.
+The distance map being crucial for the position generation of the robot and obstacles.

-### 4. MapDistanceNode | "/signal_new_distance_map" | TaskMode
+### 3. MapDistanceNode | "/signal_new_distance_map" | TaskMode

-- The MapDistanceNode class sends a signal to continue resetting the scene and the TaskMode class receives it, with the distance map being crucial for the position generation of the robot and obstacles.
+- The MapDistanceNode class sends a signal to  reset the scene.

-### 5. TaskMode | "/dynamic_map/task_reset" | TaskMode
+### 4. TaskMode | "/dynamic_map/task_reset" | TaskMode

-- The TaskMode class sends a signal to all tasks in order to reset the scene, and the receiving end updates the MapManager with the recently generated distance map.
+- The task instance, initially detecting the target number of episodes, sends a signal to the other task instances in order to reset the scene, and the receiving end updates the MapManager with the recently generated distance map.

 ## NEW TASK MODES